-Although not much is known about the birth of the aromatic Chambourcin, we do know that it was introduced to the public by Joannes Seyve in 1963, in the Loire Valley.
-It is a French-American hybrid which produces a blue-black fruit after a long growing season.
-Chambourcin vines have many assets that make it more resistant to disease, such as cold weather hardiness and loose bunches.
+Although not much is known about the birth of the aromatic Chambourcin, we do know that it was introduced to the public by Joannes Seyve in 1963, in the Loire Valley of France.
+It is a French-American hybrid that produces a blue-black fruit after a long growing season.
+Chambourcin vines have many assets that make it more resistant to disease, such as cold-weather hardiness and loose bunches.
 This versatile fruit lends itself to medium- to full-bodied complex wines, softer than Cabernet and Merlot, but spicy like Shiraz.

-Lazy Day Rose, our premier estate wine, is made exclusively from Chambourcin grapes grown at the Layton’s Chance vineyard in Vienna, MD.
+Lazy Day Rosé, our premier estate wine, is made exclusively from Chambourcin grapes grown at the Layton’s Chance vineyard in Vienna, MD.

-Better known as Vidal, for its breeder Jean Louis Vidal, this French-hybrid was born of Ugni blanc (Trebbiano) and Seibel grapes in the 1930s.
-As a highly productive grape, it is widely grown in Canada and the eastern United States.
+Better known as Vidal for its breeder Jean Louis Vidal, this French-hybrid was born of Ugni blanc (Trebbiano) and Seibel grapes in the 1930s.
+As a highly productive green grape, it is widely grown in Canada and the eastern United States.
 The robustness of the vine allows Vidal to survive in cooler climates, although it prefers (like many of us) a more moderate winter.

 Its adaptable characteristics make it suitable for many types of wine, including off-dry Germanic style wines, sparkling cuvées, and simple table wines.
 Canadian wine makers even use it for Ice Wine, which is made from grapes harvested and pressed while still frozen.
 Vidal grows in long, loose clusters (see picture).
 They ripen slowly and steadily, to produce clean, citrus flavored wines.
 The fruity flavors range from grapefruit and lemon to melons and pears.

 If you are familiar with German wines, you may recognize a familiar flavor in a glass of our Traminette white wine.
 Both the name and the vine are offspring of the Gewürztraminer grape variant (itself a variant of Traminer).
-The vines produce large, loose clusters of light green grapes which ripen mid-season for a well-balanced, textured wine.
+The vines produce large, loose clusters of light green grapes that ripen mid-season for a well-balanced, textured wine.